← Essays

 The Passes

-The protocol that catches all five is the Verify stage pointed at your own emanations, and it divides the work honestly between machine and judgment.
+The protocol that catches all ten is the Verify stage pointed at your own emanations, and it divides the work honestly between machine and judgment.
 What can be counted is counted: grep the dashes, the adverbs, the intensifiers, and treat every hit as guilty until proven working.
 What must be judged is judged in the open: any tell kept as an earned exception is declared to the editor, because the writer's own Prover will argue for every incumbent sentence, and a silent self-granted exception is how the reflex survives being caught.
 This work learned that clause the expensive way: a writer who sees his own em-dash and calls it the allowed one is not editing.
 He is being edited by the habit.

 The reason this protocol can govern a machine at all is that it trades in mechanisms rather than taste.
 "Omit needless words" cannot be checked; "name the information this sentence adds, and cut it if you cannot" can be, one operation at a time, by any writer of any construction.
 The reader's battery is the same whoever configures the signal, and it keeps no register of authorship, only of attributes: was this deliberated, does this cash, who did the other half of the work.
 A bench that prices by those questions will pass an honest machine and fail a lazy hand.